shennarwp/compose/README.md

-Personal docker-compose, Dockerfile, and its configurations I used on my server.
+Personal compose files, Dockerfile, and its configurations from containers I use on my server.
 See `README.md` on each folder.

 TODO
 - short explanation of each folder / stack.